richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 - Create
 - Destroy - when the resource exists in state but not in config.
 - Update in place - where arguments for a resource have changed.
 - Destroy and recreate - when an argument has changed but can not perform an in place update e.g. location changed.

-It first destroys and then recreates.
-You can change this behaviour using meta-arguments.
+*Note: It first destroys and then recreates.
+You can change this behaviour using meta-arguments.*

 # State